isomerpages/moe-asrjc/index.md

       url: /highlights/2022resultsrelease/
       image: /images/2022-a-level-results-infobar.png
       alt: Image alt text
-      description: Congratulations to the class of 2022 for their good performance at the 2022 GCE A-Level Examaminations
+      description: Congratulations to the class of 2022 for their strong performance at the 2022 GCE A-Level Examinations
   - infobar:
       title: "ASRJC: Leading, Learning and Serving"
       button: Click here